The Story, The Mythology

 The infinite sea with creation itself (Brahma) floating on it, is essentially still manifested –

 So what created that?
-What created this being floating on a leaf on the sea.
+What created Padmanabha (Vishnu) and Brahma, this being holding all unmanifested creation that is floating on a leaf on the sea?

 Where has the primal source of the infinite sea (Ekarnava) come from?